Willyb15/Data-Science-Python/Week3/day5-intro_to_functions/functions_lecture.md

 What if we wanted to put this code into a function, so that we could then get a list of evens from 0 to 9 anytime we wanted?
 This is a simple but straightforward example of reusability.

 While not every function definition in Python will look the same (they'll have different names, different arguments passed to them, etc.), there is a general syntax that every function definition will follow.
-This syntax will look somewhat similar to the `while` and `for` loops in the sense that we will start off with some line (this line will define the function) followed by an indented block of code.
+This syntax will look somewhat similar to the `while` and `for` loops in the sense that we will start off with some line (this line will define the function), followed by an indented block of code.
 That indented block of code will define what the function does.
 Okay, awesome!
 What goes on that first line, though?

 The first line will always start off with a `def` statement followed by a space.
 What follows will then be the function name, a set of parentheses (without or without function parameters in them), and finally a colon.
 Let's see what this looks like.